Page cover

 Stage Name

-The name of this stage of production.
-Type your choice of name.
+Enter the name of this stage of production.

 For simplicity, our examples are simply named "Stage 1," Stage 2" etc., however, you may choose a name that describes the stage.